by Vincent Rubinetti

 Note some small differences: the transform attribute requires specifying units, and requires a comma between function parameters (a space is not valid).
 The font-size and letter-spacing attributes also require units.
 In general, if something is not working, check to see if the CSS version of the attribute requires a different syntax than the SVG version.

-CSS also has significantly more transform functions than SVG, like perspective and rotate3d.
 But use these in SVG with extreme caution; they are not likely to be supported in many programs.

 Inline styles

-To add more confusion, CSS styles can also be defined “inline”, right on the element, in a style attribute.
-This makes 3 ways you can specify the appearance of objects:
+To add more confusion, CSS styles can also be defined “inline”, right on the element, in a style

-1. Attributes on the object
+- Attributes on the object

-2. CSS styles in <style> element
+- CSS styles in

-3. Inline CSS styles
+element - Inline CSS styles

 <element attribute="value" />